FOSSBilling/cli/README.md

-# Installer
+# CLI
-FOSSBilling installer - Experimental, WIP.
+FOSSBilling CLI - WIP, don't use in production.

 > **Warning**
-> This is an experimental rewrite of the FOSSBilling installer.
-Do NOT use live production installs!
+> This is the early phase of our command-line interface.
+You probably shouldn't use it on a production installation but we always appreciate feedback and contribution.